PowerShellCrack/WinGetWrapperModule/README.md

 ## Cmdlets

 - **Get-WinGetWrapperList** :Gets list  of apps from winget
-- **Get-WinGetWrapperUpgradeableList** :  Gets list of apps upgradeble
+- **Get-WinGetWrapperUpgradeList** :  Gets list of apps upgradeble
 - **Test-WinGetWrapperIsUpgradeable** : Checks if Winget app has and available update
 - **Start-WinGetWrapperAppUpdate** : Attempt to update apps using Winget upgrade process
+- **Start-WinGetWrapperAllUpdates** : Attempt to update all apps using Winget upgrade process

 ## Scripts